psychemedia/storytelling-notes/time.md

 A stick in the ground – or any conspicuous landmark – cast shadows whose lengths varied as the day proceeded.
 Sundials were a sophisticated version, though cloud cover rendered them useless.
 Indoors, candles helped, with burnout times approximated.

 Better still were hour-glasses, like giant egg timers, standard items for pulpits and navigators.
-Those with mechanical skills, in ancient Greece and in medieval Europe, puzzled over the construction of time-measuring devices whose motive power derived either from an unwinding spring or falling weights and whose ‘escapements’ might be regulated in some way.
+Those with mechanical skills, in ancient Greece and in medieval Europe, puzzled over the construction of time-measuring devices whose motive power derived either from an unwinding spring or falling weights and whose 'escapements' might be regulated in some way.

 From the late seventeenth century the accuracy of the mechanisms gradually improved, especially to the benefit of astronomers and other scientists.